 - Explicit: target specific social and emotional skills.

-The 2tents IOP is six weeks every Monday, Tuesday, Wednesday and Thursday afternoons from 2-5 PM.
+The 2tents IOP is approximately five weeks every Monday through Thursday afternoons from 2-5 PM.
 We fully understand that this program will not be for everyone, but our expectation is that young people entering the IOP will be learning (and working hard at learning) a new set of skills and will need some margin in their lives to allow that to happen.
-We’ve spoken with some schools and they seem prepared to work with you to figure out what is best for your child.
+We've spoken with some schools and they seem prepared to work with you to figure out what is best for your child.

 This work will need to involve the whole family and, as parents, you will be expected to join your young person each Thursday afternoon from 3:30-5:00 PM where your young person’s treatment goal will be to teach you one of the skills they are developing.
 This blends strong clinical evidence around family involvement and learning research that confirms the most effective learning occurs when we teach something to others.